Delhi · Phonics Guide

 Key takeaways

-• Delhi has over 1,800 private CBSE schools — the majority introduce phonics in LKG or UKG, most using the Jolly Phonics programme (CBSE Academic).
+• Most of Delhi's private CBSE schools introduce phonics in LKG or UKG, typically using the Jolly Phonics programme (CBSE Academic).

-• ASER 2023 found 57.2% of Indian Class 5 students cannot read a Class 2-level English text — a gap that daily at-home reading practice, not more classes, consistently closes.
+• ASER's annual surveys consistently find that fewer than half of Indian Class 5 students read a Class 2-level English text fluently — a gap that daily at-home reading practice, not more classes, consistently closes.

 • Delhi children face a specific phonics challenge: Hindi vowels (अ, आ, इ, ई) map imperfectly onto English short vowels, causing errors like "eppal" for "apple" and "ambrella" for "umbrella" that persist without targeted correction.